VENUCODE/docs/README.md

 Our documentation is organized into the following main sections:

 - **Welcome to Tars**: Introduction, success stories, and platform overview
-- **Quickstart Guide**: Get up and running with your first AI agent
+- **Quickstart Guide**: Get up and running with your first AI Agent
 - **Platform Fundamentals**: Core concepts, how Tars works, and platform tour
 - **AI Agents**: Creating, configuring, and managing your agents
 - **Knowledge Bases**: Building and managing your content libraries